carolineschnapp/currencies/README.md

 ## Author

-jquery.currencies.js was created and is maintained by Caroline Schnapp <mllegeorgesand AT gmail DOT com>.
+jquery.currencies.js was created and is maintained by Caroline Schnapp mllegeorgesand AT gmail DOT com.

 ## License